esthersweon/ros2_documentation/source/Tutorials/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

   :alt: Origins Screenshot

 * The launch file runs packages that will create TF frames for each link in your model based on your URDF.
-  RViz uses this information to figure out where to display each shape.
+  Rviz uses this information to figure out where to display each shape.
 * If a TF frame does not exist for a given URDF link, then it will be placed at the origin in white (ref. `related question <http://answers.ros.org/question/207947/how-do-you-use-externally-defined-materials-in-a-urdfxacro-file/>`_).

 Material Girl